getredash/redash/_posts/2015-02-19-1-managing-datasources.md

 2. All scripts must be executable, otherwise results won't return
 3. The script data source does not allow relative paths in the form of "../".
 You may use a relative sub path such as "./mydir/myscript".
 4. All scripts must output to the standard output the supported [results JSON format]({% post_url 2015-02-19-8-json-format %}) and only that, otherwise the data source will not be able to load the data.

+### Python

+#### Execute other queries, manipulate and compute with Python code

+The Python data source allows running Python code in a secure and safe environment.
+It won't allow writing files to disk, importing modules that were not pre-approved in the configuration etc.

+One of the benefits of using the Python data source is its ability to execute queries (or saved queries) which you can store in a variable and then manipulate/transform/merge with other data and queries.

+You can import data analysis libraries such as <a href="http://pandas.pydata.org/">Pandas</a>, <a href="http://www.numpy.org/">NumPy</a> and <a href="http://www.scipy.org/">SciPy</a>.

+This saved the trouble of having outside scripts do the synthesis of data from multiple sources to create a single data set that can then be used in dashboards.

+* **Type**: Python
+* **Options**:
+ 	* Allowed Modules in a comma separated list (optional).
+	  **NOTE:** You MUST make sure these modules are installed on the machine running the Celery workers